 Easter is typically a big consumer holiday that rakes in billions and gives Americans toothaches.
 In fact, 80% of Americans celebrated the holiday last year, and this year consumers are expected to spend $24 billion, according to the National Retail Federation.
 In the weeks leading up to the holiday, grocery stores will offer an abundance of seasonal foods like chocolate bunnies and marshmallow peeps, as well as extra eggs for people who want to dye them.

 For Christians, however, Easter is less of a commercial event than a holy experience.
 It not only marks the end of Lent — a 40-day period of fasting, reflection, prayer and repentance followed directly by Easter Sunday — but it also celebrates the resurrection of Jesus Christ and represents the “new covenant” between God and humanity.
-In observance of the holiday, many families will attend services, feast and continue to share the messages of Christ.
+In observance of the holiday, many families will attend services.

 Best Places to Celebrate Easter

 |42||Los Angeles, CA||43.31||83||22||86||19|